cortexlock/cortexlock/README.md

 ## I'm James.

 I'm a software developer living in Windsor, just outside London.
 I love JavaScript (even with its odd parts) and the ecosystem, especially React and Node.
-I'm currently looking sideways at Svelte and hoping React doesn't notice, and very keen to develop more in Python and try Rust.
+Newly hatched Rustacean and I'm currently looking sideways at Svelte and hoping React doesn't notice.
 With that said, I'd be happy to use anything - it's all about the right tool for the job.

 ### Languages and tools